lbaile21/AnuraMessagingApp/README.md

 UI changes, please verify focus order and color contrast against WCAG 2.1 AA, and test the flow end-to-end with a screen reader (VoiceOver or NVDA) using keyboard-only input.

+### Performance notes

+Inbox rendering can become read-heavy as the number of tokens per address grows, so the client is structured to keep RPC traffic predictable:

+- **Batch reads.** Prefer `balanceOfBatch` and multicall-style aggregation over per-token `balanceOf` calls.
+A single batched request for N tokens is almost always cheaper than N round-trips, even against a local node.
+- **Cache message metadata.** Token URIs and decoded payloads are immutable once minted; cache them by token id in memory (and optionally in `localStorage`) so re-renders and route changes do not re-fetch them.
+- **Paginate the inbox.** Render messages in pages of 25–50 and fetch the next page on demand.
+Avoid unbounded `Promise.all` fan-out over the full history.
+- **Debounce wallet-driven refreshes.** Account, chain, and block subscriptions can fire in bursts; coalesce them with a short debounce (≈150 ms) before triggering a refetch.
+- **Memoize derived views.** Wrap expensive list transforms (sorting, grouping by thread, address checksumming) in `useMemo` keyed on the raw message array so they only recompute when inputs actually change.

+When profiling, the React DevTools Profiler and the browser's network tab (filtered to the RPC endpoint) together give a good picture of where time is spent between render work and on-chain reads.